 NBA player props are a stat-line bet driven by minutes, pace, matchup, and teammate availability.
 The line is a midpoint, not a prediction.
 To find real edge, build per-minute baselines, layer on pace and matchup, and only bet props where the gap between your projection and the line is large enough to overcome the implied vig.
 Skip the giant parlays unless you genuinely have correlated edge across legs.

 If you are new to player props, start with single picks or 2-pick parlays, log every result, and figure out which prop types your reads are sharpest on.
-Read more strategy on our blog.
+Read more strategy in the NBA player prop markets guide.

 Bet responsibly — set limits, never chase losses.